jangala-dev/lua-fibers/STRUCTURED-CONCURRENCY.md

 * Use `fibers.spawn` to start fibers under the current scope.
 * Use `fibers.run_scope` when you want a sub-task with its own scope and a `(status, err, ...)` result.
 * Use `fibers.scope_op` when you need a scoped block to participate directly in `choice` and other event combinators.
-* Use `scope:defer` to attach resource cleanup to the scope lifetime.
+* Use `scope:finally` to attach resource cleanup to the scope lifetime.
 * Use `fibers.perform` to run operations so that cancellation and failure follow the scope tree.

 This provides a disciplined way to structure concurrent programs so that lifetimes, failures and cleanup are explicit, bounded, and predictable.